Battle of Poitiers: Background

 Since the Norman Conquest of 1066, English monarchs had held titles and lands within France, the possession of which made them vassals of the kings of France.
-By the first quarter of the fourteenth century, the only significant French possession still held by the English in France was Gascony in the south west.
-But Gascony was disproportionately important: duty levied by the English Crown on wine from Bordeaux, the capital of Gascony, was more than all other English customs duties combined and by far the largest source of state income.
+By the first quarter of the fourteenth century, the only significant French possession still held by the English in France was Gascony in the south-west.
+But Gascony was disproportionately important: duty levied by the English Crown on wine from Bordeaux, the capital of Gascony, totalled more than all other English customs duties combined and was by far the largest source of state income.
 Bordeaux had a population of more than 50,000, greater than London's, and Bordeaux was possibly richer.
 Following a series of disagreements between Philip VI of France (r.
 1328–1350) and Edward III of England (r.
 1327–1377), on 24 May 1337 Philip's Great Council agreed that the lands held by Edward III in France should be taken back into Philip's hands on the grounds that Edward III was in breach of his obligations as a vassal.
 This marked the start of the Hundred Years' War, which was to last 116 years.

 Although Gascony was the cause of the war, Edward III was able to spare few resources for its defence.
 In most campaigning seasons the Gascons had to rely on their own resources and had been hard-pressed by the French.
 Typically the Gascons could field 3,000 to 6,000 men, the large majority infantry, although up to two-thirds of them would be tied down in garrisoning their fortifications.
 In 1345 and 1346 Henry, Earl of Lancaster, led a series of successful Anglo-Gascon campaigns in Aquitaine and was able to push the focus of the fighting away from the heart of Gascony.